gabrieldhofer/MMU/README.md

 * all processes accessed the same inverted page table (IVT) I asked myself whether I should use processes or threads.

-Observation: In the simulation we want the processes need to access the same physical memory.
+**Observation:** In the simulation we want the processes need to access the same physical memory.

 Therefore, it makes sense to make a multithreaded program where each thread represents a process because threads share the same memory while processes created with fork() don't share the same memory.

+Here is the simulation code creating multiple threads, each sharing the same memory.